All Episodes

 All I know is that it is really rare to be a known conservative and get jobs at prominence in Hollywood.

-Uh Tom Tom Selleck has pulled it off, Charlton Heston has pulled it off.
+Tom Selleck has pulled it off.

 They're really afraid of not working.

-I mean I don't say that I'm a conservative, but through my actions I can tell, and when the other people treat me, they know that I'm a conservative, basically.
+I mean, I don't say that I'm a conservative, but through my actions, I can tell.

-Is it because I have a very liberal school?
+Because I have a very liberal school.

-Like everybody at my school, I don't even know if they know that they're liberals, but they're liberals.
+Like, everybody at my school, I don't even know if they know that they're liberals, but they're liberals.

 That's my point.